Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-\begin{remark} In \cite{drummond_poirier_rounds} Drummond-Cole, Poirier, and Rounds define a space of \emph{string diagrams} $SD$ which generalize the spaces of chord diagrams constructed in \cite{poirier} They conjecture that this space is homotopy equivalent to the moduli space of Riemann surfaces.
-In this direction, one can embed $SD \cof \MFatad$.
-However, it is not clear from the results of this paper that this embedding is a homotopy equivalence.
-Furthermore, there is an equivalence relation $\sim$ on $SD$, which is not discussed in their paper, and they conjecture that $SD/\sim$ is homotopy equivalent to the harmonic compactification of moduli space. \end{remark}
+\begin{remark} In \cite{drummond_poirier_rounds} Drummond-Cole, Poirier, and Rounds defined a space of \emph{string diagrams} $SD$ which generalized the spaces of chord diagrams constructed in \cite{poirier}.
+They conjectured that this space is homotopy equivalent to the moduli space of Riemann surfaces.
+There is an embedding $SD \cof \MFatad$ but it is not clear this is a homotopy equivalence.
+Furthermore, there is an equivalence relation $\sim$ on $SD$, which is not discussed in their paper, and they conjectured that $SD/{\sim}$ is homotopy equivalent to the harmonic compactification. \end{remark}

-\begin{remark} Following the ideas of Wahl, Klamt constructs a chain complex of \emph{looped diagrams} denoted $l\cD$ in \cite{Klamt_comfrob}.
+\begin{remark} Following the ideas of Wahl, Klamt constructed a chain complex of \emph{looped diagrams} denoted $l\cD$ in \cite{Klamt_comfrob}.
 This complex gives operations on the Hochschild homology of commutative Frobenius algebras.
-These operations are natural in the algebra and assemble to something like a field theory.
-Moreover, she gives a chain map from cellular complex of the space of Sullivan diagrams to looped diagrams.
+Moreover, she gave a chain map from cellular complex of the space of Sullivan diagrams to looped diagrams.
 However, a geometric interpretation of a space underlying the complex $l\cD$ and its possible relation to moduli space is still unknown. \end{remark}

-\begin{remark} In \cite{kaufmann_sullivan}, Kaufman describes a space of open-closed Sullivan diagrams $\mathrm{Sull^{c/o}_1}$ in terms of arcs embedded in a surface.
+\begin{remark} In \cite{kaufmann_sullivan}, Kaufman described a space of open-closed Sullivan diagrams $\mathrm{Sull^{c/o}_1}$ in terms of arcs embedded in a surface.
 The closed part, $\mathrm{Sull^c_1}$, is a space whose points correspond to weighted families of embedded arcs in the surface that flow from the incoming boundary to the outgoing boundary.
-This space has a natural cell structure and one can construct a cellular homeomorphism $\mathrm{Sull}^c_1 \stackrel{\cong}{\longrightarrow} \SD$ in a way that is made precise in \cite[Remark 2.12]{wahlwesterland} . \end{remark}
+This space has a natural cell structure and there is a cellular homeomorphism $\mathrm{Sull}^c_1 \stackrel{\cong}{\longrightarrow} \SD$ \cite[Remark 2.12]{wahlwesterland} . \end{remark}